MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/support/iceland.md

 ## <a name="hours"></a>Horas
 ### <a name="billing-support"></a>Suporte à Cobrança:

-Inglês: Mon-Fri 8 AM-4 PM
+Inglês: Mon-Fri das 8h às 16h

 ### <a name="technical-support"></a>Suporte Técnico: